Eisenach, Germany: What to pack, what to wear, and when to go [2024]

 • Luggage scale to avoid fees

-A plug adapter that supports outlet types C and F. It's important that you find the necessary kind.
-Most adapters on sale are simply plug changers and expect your electronics to adjust the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types C and F. Be careful to find the right type.
+The majority of adapters for sale now are just plug changers and expect your devices to change the voltage themselves.
+If yours can't do that they could get fried.
+This one is sufficent for most places.

 Our fave is this one